Promo code SPRING2022 will be automatically applied at checkout!

 someone getting their blood sugar read with a glucometer

-Though hyperglycemia is a common complication of certain health conditions like diabetes and PCOS, others can experience it.
-Lifestyle factors like diet, body weight, stress levels, physical activity, and certain medications all play a role in your blood sugar levels as well.
+Though hyperglycemia is a complication commonly associated with certain health conditions, such as type 2 diabetes and PCOS, others can experience it.
+Lifestyle factors like diet, body weight, stress levels, physical activity, and certain medications also affect blood sugar levels.

 So why is high blood sugar linked to seizures?
 Studies show that high blood sugar can increase the excitability of neurons in the brain.
 When this occurs, it can disrupt signaling in the brain and cause seizure activity.

-Research suggests that hyperglycemia causes a decrease in levels of gamma-aminobutyric acid (GABA).
-GABA is a neurotransmitter that prevents or blocks chemical messages and decreases stimulation of nerve cells in the brain.
+Some research suggests that hyperglycemia may affect gamma-aminobutyric acid (GABA) levels in the brain.
+GABA is a neurotransmitter that prevents or blocks chemical messages and reduces the stimulation of nerve cells in the brain.
+However, this needs more research since it may depend on the severity of the hyperglycemia, insulin levels, and so on.

 Types of Seizures Linked To Hyperglycemia

-Seizures associated with high blood sugar are considered provoked epileptic seizures, and do not necessarily mean you have epilepsy.
+Seizures associated with high blood sugar are considered provoked epileptic seizures (also known as acute symptomatic seizures), and don't necessarily mean you have epilepsy.

-The most common types of seizures that affect people with hyperglycemia are:
+Some of the types of seizures that affect people with hyperglycemia include:

 Can Low Blood Sugar Cause a Seizure?

-Extremely low blood sugar, also called hypoglycemia, can also lead to certain complications, including generalized seizures.
-Studies show that a seizure due to low blood sugar is most likely to happen during sleep, and is more likely to happen to children than adults.
+Extremely low blood sugar (also called hypoglycemia) can also lead to certain complications, including generalized seizures.
+Studies show that a seizure due to low blood sugar is likely to happen during sleep and is more likely to happen to children than adults.

-It’s not clear exactly why this happens, and some research shows that the incidence of seizure as a result of low blood sugar is rare.
-Some studies also suggest that hypoglycemia as a result of fasting can decrease the risk of seizures in adults.
+It's not clear exactly why this happens, and some research shows that the incidence of seizure as a result of low blood sugar is rare.
+Some studies also suggest that reducing high glucose values due to fasting can decrease the risk of seizures in adults.

 The Two Types of Hyperglycemia that Cause Seizures